Skip to content

 • 6 yogis with mats, all facing centre

-• 6 to 8 people lying down (for breathwork and other lying-down practices)
+• 6 to 12 people lying down (for breathwork and other floor-based practices)

 • 6 large hammocks radially, all to a central pole (for breathwork, yoga nidra, cloud-gazing, etc.)